 At the bottom left is a word counter that updates in real time.
 Use it to set targets for writing, or easily spot large or small chapters in your book.

 That pages on Tablo look like the pages of a book is no accident.
 The edges of the page on Tablo are set to the actual page width of a standard book.
-Write your book knowing that how the font, styling, and position of images looks on screen is how it will look in published form.
+Write your book knowing that how the it looks on screen is how it will look in published form.

 Here's a few more things to know about pages: